c4mjs/c4mjs/docs/viewing.md

 # Viewing

-With the `workspace.json` workspace bundled, you need to expose it so it can be read by the app.
+You need to serve the `workspace.json` file, so that it can be read by the app.

-The App will call out to the address provided to fetch the workspace file.
+The App will call out to the configured address to fetch the workspace file.

-> TIP: watch out for CORS issues

-Useful deployments are places like Github where the raw content url can be used, or anywhere it can be served from.

 For local development we use `http-server` which can serve up the `workspace.json` from the local file system, serve it by running